 We agree with the Joint Utilities that in order to protect public safety and maintain service reliability, electric utilities need appropriate tools to deal with customers who obstruct access to their property for vegetation-management activities.
-We concludefind that the Joint Utilities' proposal rule is a reasonable solution to address a known threat to public-safety hazardand welfare, and we adopt the proposal with the following conditions.
-First, as proposed by consistent with the Joint Utilities' proposal, an electric utility may shut off power to a property owner who obstructs access to the utility's overhead power-line facilities located on the owner's property, such that the utility cannot inspect its facilities or maintain required vegetation clearances around power linesresulting in a breach of the minimum vegetation clearances required by GO 95, Rule 35, Table 1, Cases 13 and 14.
+We find that the Joint Utilities' proposal is a reasonable solution to address a known threat to public safety and welfare, and we adopt the proposal with the following conditions.
+First, consistent with the Joint Utilities' proposal, an electric utility may shut off power to a property owner who obstructs access to the utility's overhead power-line facilities located on the owner's property, resulting in a breach of the minimum vegetation clearances required by GO 95, Rule 35, Table 1, Cases 13 and 14.
 We recognize that shutting off power to a customer is a harsh remedy, but public safety and welfare is placed at grave risk when there is a breach of the required minimum clearances.
 In our judgment, the remedy is commensurate with the circumstances.